 Women have concocted creative solutions to finding money to attend the retreat.
 One woman took out a loan for her airline ticket and rental car.
 Another one got a windfall from her Social Security payments at the last minute.
 Set your intention and allow the Universe to unfold its mysteries to you.
 And stay open to extraordinary possibilities.

 For Pete’s sake – self development and personal growth are for EVERYONE.
 So, if you are gay, you’re welcome.
 If you’re not gay, you’re welcome.
-But if you have strong feelings against either one, better find another retreat.
+If you’re non-binary, you’re welcome.
+But if you have strong feelings against any of them, better find another retreat.